 Legacy Lending Mortgage Group is a mortgage company located in Anderson, SC and licensed in the entire states of SC and GA.
 If you need a trusted mortgage advisor, our loan officers are here to help.
 Whether you are looking to purchase a home or refinance your current home loan, we are the best lender to help you.
 Legacy Lending Mortgage Group offers high-quality mortgage brokerage services to residential customers.
 Our aim is to provide our customers with fair mortgage rates at reasonable prices, while keeping our clients informed and educated throughout the process.
 We will be transparent and be sure to keep all parties involved in the transaction informed thus creating an environment that all real estate professionals will want to be in.
 Legacy Lending Mortgage Group will cultivate relationships with it’s customers to eventually be the go-to mortgage broker in every community.
 We are currently licensed in South Carolina and Georgia.

 LaKeshia founded Legacy Lending Mortgage Group in 2021 after being a loan officer herself and finding a desperate need for honest and ethical loan officers.
 She decided to make a conscious effort to educate people on the lending process.
 LaKeshia is licensed in SC and GA.

-Letia will work with homebuyers and their Loan Officer to gather necessary documentation to clear outstanding conditions on files to get file clear to close.
+Letia will work with homebuyers to gather necessary documentation to clear outstanding conditions on files to get file clear to close.
 She will also work closely with the underwriting team and attorney offices to ensure smooth operation of loan files.

 Step 1: KNOW YOUR FICO MORTGAGE SCORE (NOT CREDIT KARMA, NOT EXPERIAN, EQUIFAX, TRANSUNION, CREDIT WISE, CREDITCHECKTOTAL, PRIVACY GUARD, IDENTITY IQ, SMARTCREDIT, ETC)